Fraud Blocker Net Zero Carbon Emissions Investment Goal - Solar Miner

 November 30, 2020

-In line with the global thrust to achieve carbon neutrality by 2050, various companies and industries in Australia have begun strengthening their commitment to achieve net-zero carbon emissions.
+In step with the global push to reach carbon neutrality by 2050, many companies and industries in Australia are strengthening their commitment to achieving net-zero carbon emissions.

 According to industry analysts, Australia could very well experience a $63 billion investment boom in the next five years as industries align with global climate targets for 2050.